Velocidex/velociraptor-web/content/training/online_march_2_2021/_index.md

 it!
 This is a rare opportunity to become involved and support this open source tool.

+## Testomonials

+What did you most like about the workshop?

+* Hands on labs using various scenarios
+* understanding the potential of the tool
+* Good balance of theory and hands on lab
+* The structure of the course covered a lot of the theoretical basis and practical applications of the tool.
+Mike was happy to alter the flow of the course to better suit the participants which was much appreciated.
+* I didn't know much about the product before attending so it was a great overview of everything Velociraptor.
+* Filled in some of the gaps in my knowledge about how Velociraptor works.
+* Everything!
+The course content was already inclusive, but extra thanks for considering my on_the_fly arbitrary requests and demo'ing via `quiz method` :)
+* Mike's methodology for teaching process, the slides, the notes, i loved this course!!!

 ### About Velocidex

 Velocidex Enterprises was founded by well established industry